mickfuzz/makecode-platformer-101/README.md

 ![a hand held device](/images/makecode_handheld.jpg)

 The shape of this course could be applied to any game making platform.
-In fact there are similar courses available see Game Making with Phaser (Javascript) and Making Serious Games in Scratch
+In fact there are similar courses available see [Phaser Game Making (Javascript)](https://en.flossmanuals.net/phaser-game-making-in-glitch/_full/) and [Making Serious Games in Scratch](https://mouse.org/seriousgames)

 ## Ideas behind this Course
 This ethos of this course is broadly in-line with concepts of Project Based Learning.
 More specifically here's how some of those ideas come into focus with this material.